 - Guard your information.
 Your phone contains a lot of sensitive information, and you don’t want just anyone to have access to the data you have stored on it.

 - Not getting paid.
-Take the time to verify the companies behind the apps to reduce your risk of not getting paid for doing the work.
+Take the time to verify the companies behind the apps to reduce the risk of not getting paid for doing the work.

 - Too much time commitment.
-Pay attention to the amount of time it takes to earn money to make sure it’s worth what you put in.
+Pay attention to how much time it takes to earn money to ensure it’s worth what you put in.

 - Beware of “adult” apps.
-If making money from flirting and sharing photos doesn’t interest you, make sure you know what you’re getting into before signing up.
+If making money from flirting and sharing photos doesn’t interest you, ensure you know what you’re getting into before signing up.

 But virtually every phone has texting capabilities.
-A couple of the companies that pay you for texting don’t have an app to download.
+Some companies that pay you for texting don’t have an app to download.
 Instead, the text messages are sent straight to your phone using traditional messaging.
 Having this option makes it easier to earn money by texting.

 It’s unlikely you’ll earn enough money to retire early.
-But texting gigs can give you a little extra cash while you’re doing mindless tasks, such as waiting in line or watching TV.
-With the added cash coming in, you might reach your goals faster.
+But texting gigs can give you a little extra cash while doing mindless tasks, such as waiting in line or watching TV.